nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 - `data`: an array of bytes
 - `watermark`: an extended timestamp with a sequence
 - `flagAsByte`: a byte representing 8 flags
+- `traceContext`: since 11.1 if a distributed trace is activated the context is propagated via the record

 The default codec for the computation record is `avro` (this can be changed by configuration), with the following schema:
 ```json